Site Costs - What Are They?

 This is the edge of a concrete slab that holds fill under the slab by acting like a retaining wall.
 Typically, dropped edge beams are used on blocks that have required the builder to cut and fill to flatten the slope of the land.

 Ascertaining exactly which site costs are applicable to your block is an important part of being able to stick to your building budget.
-Eden Brae’s highly-experienced staff can readily advise you on what site costs your block may require, so don’t hesitate to give us a call on 1300 645 860 for assistance.
+Considering that you'll also be paying for other important things like home owner's warranty, stamp duty, and all kinds of insurance, it's best if you get a full picture of things.
+In this case, Eden Brae’s highly-experienced staff can readily advise you on what site costs your block may require, so don’t hesitate to send us a message.